HMS Spitfire (1782): Napoleonic Wars

 Spitfire underwent a repair and refit at Sheerness between April 1805 and April 1806, returning to active service under Captain William Green.

 While in the Channel under the command of Lieutenant R. Parry (acting), on 28 December she recaptured the English trading brig Friendship, from Mogadore that the French privateer luggers Deux Freres and Espoir had captured, and sent her in to the Downs.
 The next day Spitfire captured Deux Frères, which had only four of her 14 guns mounted, the rest being stored in her hold.
-She nevertheless put up a fight and did not surrender till she had lost her captain, H. Trebon, and her third officer killed. and four men wounded out of her crew of 55.
+She nevertheless put up a fight and did not surrender till she had lost her captain, H. Trebon, and her third officer killed, and four men wounded out of her crew of 55.
 (Spitfire's surgeon had to amputate the arm of one of the wounded men.)
 Spitfire was unable to rescue Friendship's master and crew as they were on Espoir, which escaped.
 Spitfire was then paid off.

-She recommissioned again in February 1807 in her original role as a fireship, under the command of Commander Henry Samuel Butt.
+Commander Henry Samuel Butt recommissioned her again in February 1807, in her original role as a fireship.
 She served in the Downs, at first under Butt, and then from mid-1807 under Commander John Ellis.
 Ellis would eventually spend six years with Spitfire, serving at a number of British ports and spending some time in North American waters, including the Greenland station in 1813.

 In 1814, Spitfire received a grant from His Royal Highness, the Prince Regent, for what should have been her share of Danish ships detained at Sheerness between 26 and 29 August and on 1 September 1807 on the outbreak of war with Denmark.
 Ellis and Spitfire had been omitted from the original grant.

 On 4 June, Spitfire 1808 captured Alexis, Rebecca Angel, and Duen.

 On 22 October 1808, Spitfire and Basilisk (1801) sailed to the assistance of the sloop Cygnet, which the Dowlaw signal station, near Dunbar, reported had cut away her masts and bowsprit and thrown some of her guns overboard.
 Basilisk and Spitfire brought Cygnet back to Leith Roads.

 On 29 June 1809, Spitfire captured Wilhelmina Fredericka.

 Ellis sailed Spitfire from Leith on 23 May 1810, escorting a convoy to Quebec.

 On 11 January 1811, Ellis and Spitfire towed into port Economy, which had fought off or out-sailed several privateers and lost her rudder in a gale and was trying to steer by sails.